cybercongress/cybertensor-developer-docs/docs/subnets/subnet-hyperparameters.md

 ```

 :::tip Current hyperparameters list
 **Not all the hyperparameters in the output of `ctcli subnet hyperparameters` are editable**.
-See [this line of code](https://github.com/opentensor/bittensor/blob/30d3d646571ed462e36c65c399c09ec866de7c79/bittensor/commands/network.py#L293) for the editable hyperparameters.
+See [this code](https://github.com/cybercongress/cybertensor/blob/57fb4aee79aba34843686f2fa39aa2afdb4b7c63/cybertensor/commands/network.py#L310-L326) for the editable hyperparameters.
 :::

 ## Setting the hyperparameters